ymdatta/ASE_Spring24_Project/README.md

 - Clustering should include dimensionality reduction
   - Ignore the spurious
   - Focus on what's important

+>  Graduates of this class will become software revolutionaries, the  CEO and CTOs of whatever follows Google or OpenAI.

 <br clear=all><img align=right width=300 src="/docs/pca.png">